 Nadin Mai reflects on Daniel & Clara’s recent works En Plein Air and Notes From A Journey, published as a part of their 10 Years Celebrations.
-See the full programme of events here.

 In his marvellous treatise Ways of Seeing, John Berger wrote about the ways in which the concept of perspective changed (landscape) art in Europe.
 The shift from paintings without a perspective as we know it today, came about in the Renaissance.
 Medieval European painting was rather flat, perspective being primarily expressed or hinted at through the overlapping of objects.
 For Berger, perspective, as it was used from the Renaissance onwards, made “the single eye the centre of the visible world” without offering so much as “visual reciprocity”.1